pyepics/pyepics/doc/ca.rst

      Normally, this is function is registered to be called when a program ends with :func:`atexit.register`.
 Note that this only gets called on a graceful shutdown.
-If the program crashes (for a non-CA related reason, for example), this finalization may not be done.
+If the program crashes (for a non-CA related reason, for example), this finalization may not be done, and connections to Epics Variables may not be closed completely on the Channel Access server.

 .. data:: PREEMPTIVE_CALLBACK

    sets whether preemptive callbacks will be used.
 The default value is ``True``.
-If you wish to run without preemptive callbacks this variable **MUST** be set before any other use of the CA library.
+If you wish to run without preemptive callbacks this variable *MUST* be set before any other use of the CA library.
 With preemptive callbacks enabled, EPICS communication will not require client code to continually poll for changes.
+With preemptive callback disables,  you will need to frequently poll epics with :func:`pend_io` and func:`pend_event`.

 .. data:: DEFAULT_CONNECTION_TIMEOUT